jadissa/jadissa-theme-randomizer/readme.txt

 == Installation ==

-Upload the Akismet plugin to your blog and activate it.
+Upload the plugin to your blog and activate it.

 == Changelog ==